 What constitutes a good course?
 How do you know if it will stand up in court if challenged?

 In order to answer this question we need to look at the context first before the content details.
 The term “Use of Force” means a lot of different things to different people.
 In the context of Security Guard applications, the term comes from policing originally.
-A number of functions, such as investigations, arrest and even keeping the peace are either identical in their application or similar but done according to different legislation and guidelines.
+A number of functions, such as investigations, arrests and even keeping the peace are either identical in their application or similar but done according to different legislation and guidelines.

-This said, too many times, guard company use of force instructors tend to either be ex-cops, current serving ones, or were taught by them.
+This said, too many times, guard company use-of-force instructors tend to either be ex-cops, current serving ones or were taught by them.
 Worse, unqualified martial arts instructors are used.
 Both can be dangerous from a liability standpoint if the program is not adjusted to suit the context of a security guard and also made specific to the application of their duties.
-(Many law suits have stemmed from guards being taught generic materials and not provided with specific context on how to apply it.
+(Many lawsuits have stemmed from guards being taught generic materials and not provided with specific context on how to apply it.
 See below under Judgment and Decision making content.)

-Use of Force, as a topic or course heading is broken down by topic area as follows:
+Use of Force, as a topic or course heading, is broken down by topic area as follows:

-Includes Charter of Rights, Criminal Code: common offenses, C.D.S.A. for information only, arrest, use of force and case law, Trespass and Liquor legislation, Evidence Act: Provincial and Canada Evidence Act, Provincial Occupiers Liability Act and any other applicable legislation that could impact the guard’s actions on a specific job site.
+Includes Charter of Rights, Criminal Code: common offences, C.D.S.A. for information only, arrest, use of force and case law, Trespass and Liquor legislation, Evidence Act: Provincial and Canada Evidence Act, Provincial Occupiers Liability Act and any other applicable legislation that could impact the guard’s actions on a specific job site.